davidmoten/odata-client/README.md

 // a while later
 delta = delta.nextDelta().get();

-// delta is now a CollectionPage and can be iterated upon or paged through as you like
+// delta is a CollectionPage and can be iterated upon or paged through as you like
 // if you don't iterate through the results of the CollectionPage the next call to
 // nextDelta() will do it for you because the deltaLink is on the last page
 // of the current collection